- Hospitals and healthcare

 - The first is to use Progress for Providers.
 There are specific versions for care homes and homecare.
 This is a free self-assessment for managers to use to check their progress in using person-centred practices.
 You can then set yourself targets to build on any areas that you want to improve.

 - The second is to invite an independent observer to use a process like ‘Dementia Care Mapping’ to find out what people’s day-to-day experience is.
 Person-centred practices can help you to implement what you learn from the dementia care maps, and this paper explains how this can work.

 - The third way is to involve the people who use your service and to find out what is working and not working from their perspectives, and what they would like to see in the future.
 This process is called Working Together For Change and is based on person-centred reviews.
-Here is a paper describing Working Together For Change, and there is a chapter describing how this was used in a care home in this book.
+Here is a paper describing Working Together For Change.

 Each of these three approaches work well individually and together, so that you can check your knowledge and practice (Progress for Providers), get an independent perspective on how people experience your service (for example, Dementia Care Mapping) and hear directly from people you are supporting about what they want to see change (Working Together For Change).